-The coaching style of violin playing that I apply mostly is 'playing by ear' (also known as 'Suzuki method') in an environment that foster music interpretation, recognition and music sight-reading.
+The coaching style of violin playing that I apply mostly is 'playing by ear' (also known as 'Suzuki method') in an environment that foster music interpretation, recognition and music sight-reading; all in all to ace for any music exam boards necessary/as requested.
 I do have my own music compositions, and violin playing techniques and studies 'scales' (customise 'skills' for students playing), where I use in conjunction with the coaching methods on a continual improvement progression.
 Elaborating on one of my many teaching methods, is an easy and simple way to get students understanding music interpretation 'fast' and playing violin joyfully.